-Examples: - The results have been satisfying so far.

-- Sales have increased by just under 5 % since June. - Our sales team have been losing motivation this year.
+- The results have been satisfying so far. - Sales have increased by just below 5% since June. - Our sales team has lost much effort especially this year.

 Past Simple Tense - used when speaking about closed or finished time periods b. the use of by